This is a genuine question.

 Do you want to see the people who killed Osama Bin Laden prosecuted?

-Because the United Heath CEO killed far more people, including many more children, than Bin Laden did on 9/11.yes, of course. and found not guilty, to send a message.
+Because the United Heath CEO killed far more people, including many more children, than Bin Laden did on 9/11.What murderer?
+There’s an alleged person who allegedly may or may not have allegedly done something that allegedly resulted in the alleged death of that CEO.
+Allegedly.

 Maybe get a fine for .0005% of their net worth.
 You know, so they don’t do it again.